bastienmichaux/generator-jhipster-db-helper/README.md

 This will make some changes to your JHipster files.
 These changes make mapping on your existing database easier.

-After creating a new entity (`jhipster:entity MyEntity`), this module asks you :
+After creating or regenerating an entity (`jhipster:entity MyEntity`), this module asks you :

-* what is the table name for your entity
+* What is the table name for your entity
-* for each field, what is the column name
+* For each field, what is the column name

 **Planned features** :

-* import your database schema into JHipster and create entities
+* Import your database schema into JHipster
-* relationship handling (not done yet)

 ## Contributing